martinnss/Credit-Card-Fraud-Detection/README.md

-# Credit-Card-Fraud-Detection
 https://data-flair.training/blogs/python-machine-learning-project-detecting-parkinson-disease/
 https://machinelearningmastery.com/develop-first-xgboost-model-python-scikit-learn/
 https://www.kaggle.com/mlg-ulb/creditcardfraud
 * empe

-# Customer Segmentation
+# Credit Card Fraud Detection
 This project is a part of the [Martinnss Data Science Portfolio](https://github.com/martinnss?tab=repositories).
 Feel free to contact me if you have any questions or if you are interested in contributing!
 [This is my LinkedIn account](https://cl.linkedin.com/in/mart%C3%ADn-olivares-tapia-5577a820a).

 #### -- Project Status: Active